SMED (Single Minute Exchange of Dies)

 In order to achieve a smooth and predictable process flow, ever smaller batches need to be able to be processed in order to meet customer demands.
 The biggest hurdle to smaller batches is changing the equipment over time.
 These changes are time-consuming, expensive and need to be earned back through a more efficient process.

-Because the changeover time for certain equipment can take many hours or even days, an attempt is made to maximise the output of these machines.
+Because the changeover time for certain equipment can take many hours or even days, an attempt is made to maximise the output of these machines in terms of active productive time.
 This way, the biggest possible batch is used to make the process more economical.
 Efficiencies only become clear when the process has to be changed.

 2 types of elements